 - Instruction in Communication Studies: How to instruct students in the study of different communication theories, and how to guide them in the investigation of research inquiries pertaining to developments in the field of communication.

-2-Year Sample Curriculum Plan in Interpersonal Communication Theory
+2-Year Sample Curriculum Plan for a Master of Arts in Interpersonal Communication

-2-Year Sample Curriculum Plan in Communication Theory for Social Change
+2-Year Sample Curriculum Plan for a Master of Arts in Communication Studies with an Emphasis on Social Change

-Prospective students of master’s in communication studies programs should also note that there are master’s programs in communication with specializations in applied communication – for example, master’s in health communication programs, master’s in PR and marketing communication programs, and master’s in strategic communication programs – that incorporate classes in communication theory into their core curricula or their elective offerings.
+Prospective students of master’s in communication studies programs should also note that there are master’s programs in communication with specializations in applied communication – for example, Master’s in Health Communication programs, Master’s in Marketing Communication programs, and Master’s in Strategic Communication programs – that incorporate classes in communication theory into their core curricula or their elective offerings.
 Therefore, students who wish to focus more on applied communication but who are also interested in communication theory, interpersonal, and or cultural communication, may wish to explore these programs as well.